 7: “Song of the Sea Theme” by Lisa Hannigan and Kila from Song of the Sea

 Okay, I know Song of the Sea was a critically acclaimed work and it is easily my favorite movie Cartoon Saloon has done so far, but I’m surprised a lot of people don’t talk about this song even if they’ve seen this movie.
-I wasn’t too familiar with Lisa Hannigan except for her duet with fellow Irish musician Damien Rice with the song “9 Crimes”, but I wanted to listen to her more when I heard this song or the other soundtrack examples where she lent her voice.
+I wasn’t too familiar with Lisa Hannigan except for her duet with fellow Irish musician Damien Rice in the song “9 Crimes”, but I wanted to listen to her more when I heard this song or the other soundtrack examples where she lent her voice.
 It was awesome how this was recorded in both English and Gaelic, so I decided to put both versions of the theme song on here.
 The soundtrack itself is beautiful and it’s a shame that so many other Western animated soundtracks overshadow this score.
 Come on, if this song was in a Disney movie, the people would eat this crap up and it would win all the Oscars and Grammies.
 I certainly think this song let alone the soundtrack is better than overrated movies like Frozen (FIGHT ME!).
 Seriously, this ballad is so exquisite and better than a lot of theme songs from both animated and live-action works.

 6: “WBX ~Double Boiled Extreme~” by Aya Kamiki ft.
 Takuya from Judy and Mary from Kamen Rider W

 Look at that!
 I actually got something tokusatsu-related on this list.
 There’s a first time for everything.
 I’m not knee-deep into Kamen Rider and my first experience with that is (sadly) the AWFUL American adaptation of Masked Rider during my childhood.
 Years later, I discovered an online critic by the name of EZ Rider (sadly, he retired from reviewing recently) on a whim and he reviews tokusatsu exclusively.
 I checked out his top Kamen Rider theme song list back then and this song was an honorable mention only because W was still going on at the time of the original video, but he said that would’ve been #1 if it already ended.
 I can definitely see why and that was my gateway into checking out this film-noir/detective take on Shotaro Ishinomori’s premiere superhero.
 The guitar work is top-notch, a fun jazzy horn section, and some sweet male/female harmonies as well as countermelodies like the pre-chorus singing/rapping combo.
 WBX really pumps you up to see this fused detective hero solve crimes and kick butt.
-I will admit that the “Welcome to Windy City” is funny to me because I think of Chicago instead of the in-universe wind-punk town of Fuuto (which literally means Windy City in Japanese), but that’s beside the point.
+I will admit that the “Welcome to Windy City” lyric is funny to me because I think of Chicago instead of the in-universe wind-punk town of Fuuto (which literally means Windy City in Japanese), but that’s beside the point.
 Anime fans might know Takuya since he was the guitarist for Judy and Mary who are responsible for the song “Sobakasu”, the first opening theme from Rurouni Kenshin (Again, not excusing that devil Nobuhiro Watsuki, but I’m just stating a fact).
 Kamen Rider W has a banger of a theme song and I may have to watch some toku in the near future.

 5: “Arrietty’s Song” by Cecile Corbel from The Secret World of Arrietty

 Another Celtic-based song on this list?
 Why the heck not?
 I was really impressed with the music from The Secret World of Arrietty as it sounded like no other Ghibli work I could think of.
 The harp, hand drums, and flutes really mixed well with the aesthetics.
 Cecile Corbel wrote this song from the perspective of the title character and recorded versions in multiple languages.
-She also has a distinction of being the first non-Japanese musician to score a Ghibli movie which is a big deal.
+She also has the distinction of being the first non-Japanese musician to score a Ghibli movie which is a big deal.
 No disrespect to Joe Hisaishi, but he can’t do everything by himself for every movie from the house Hayao and Isao (RIP) built.
 The instrumentation is just stunning and it really stands out to me compared to other theme songs from various anime movies.
 I would like to see Cecile Corbel get into scoring more movies especially after hearing her work in the Arrietty film.
 Seriously?
 How is she not getting more composing deals for various movies?
 Maybe if Hiromasa Yonebayashi wants to use her talents in the next Studio Ponoc movie, then that could be a good place to start.

 4: “Kaze no Nemuru Shima” by Yuko Miyamura, Yuuko Sumitomo, and Eri Sendai from Neo Ranga

 Can you believe it’s been over 4 years since I did that review for this obscure work from Studio Pierrot?
-Even though this anime suffered from having a mediocre 2nd season despite having a much stronger 1st season, I will still defend the anime’s soundtrack which was one of the highlights from this work.
+Even though this anime suffered from having a mediocre 2nd season despite having a much stronger 1st season, I will still defend the anime’s soundtrack which was one of the highlights of this work.
 Neo Ranga had a diverse range of music from Noh-style chants, avant-pop, and some Indonesian gamelan rhythms.
 Both opening themes were great and even the 2nd theme “Kami to Nare” totally slaps, but it won’t be on this list because it’s an instrumental piece.
 The initial opening theme features the Shimabara sisters’ seiyuu singing this song really set the tone.
 It has this mix of subtle synths, thunderous tribal drums, and background chanting.
 There’s a great usage of dynamic and instrumental changes.
 I really like how the verses start out as serene before slowly escalating to a rousing chorus like someone is being summoned which is appropriate given the subject matter.
 I was even surprised by how good Yuko Miyamura’s singing voice was with her handling the lead vocals.
 Yes, that’s the same person who’s best known for being Asuka from Evangelion and Aisha from Outlaw Star for those that weren’t aware.
 For those who aren’t familiar with this anime and why a song like this counts for this list is because the Ranga character is a divine mecha figure that the sisters control and his name is mentioned multiple times in the chorus.
 This is certainly a creative theme song that really fits the mysterious and supernatural atmosphere of the series.
 I do wish the series as a whole would be wonderful instead of just good as the 2nd season was inconsistent.
 At least there were good tunes in Neo Ranga though.

 3: “The Beautiful World” by Ai Maeda from Kino’s Journey (2003)

 I was seriously wavering between this and my previous entry as my #3 choice.
 Since I like Kino’s Journey a lot more than Neo Ranga, this ending theme song managed to edge out this one.
 Also, I wanted to break up the flow since I had multiple slower songs in a row.
 Much like the previous entry, this theme song involves voice actresses who played the characters.
-I can easily interpret this as Kino herself singing as the lyrics are perfectly in character with her.
+I can easily interpret this as Kino themselves singing as the lyrics are perfectly in character with them.
 Even though this may not seem like an obvious choice from a lyrical standpoint, the title of the song is named after the official subtitle of the anime and original light novels, so this still counts.
 Ai Maeda has a lovely voice as well and I’m surprised she doesn’t have a bigger music career, but I guess she seems okay with acting at the moment.
 Anyways, the mix between flutes, strings, and hand drums was a nice touch.
 I think the song could work as a stress reliever after the more intense episodes (the 2nd episode and the Colosseum arc come to mind).
 Kino’s Journey is so slept on and this had great musical choices in addition to being a very cerebral series in general.
 Makes me wonder if the remake had music this good, but I’m still passing on that particular iteration at this time.

 2: “Where in the World is Carmen Sandiego?” from Rockapella from Where in the World is Carmen Sandiego? (game show)